sunjh22/CNVPipe/README.md

 ### Output of CNVPipe

+The output of CNVPipe includes a summary report of reads quality, refined CNV list for each sample, and figures showing the read depth and BAF for high-confidence CNVs for each sample.

+Summary report of reads quality is `cleaned/multiqc-report.html`.

-The result of CNVPipe is under `res/` of working directory.
+CNV list is under `res/` of working directory.
 Results from different tools including CNVPipe, CNVKit, CNVpytor, cn.MOPS, Delly and Smoove are all under this directory.
 For CNVPipe, a bed file was generated for each sample, in which locations, exact copy number, various scores and pathogenicity prediction results were given.
 Besides, a pdf file was generated to visualize the high-confident CNVs.

-## Running on clusters
+## Run on clusters

+To run CNVPipe on cluster environment, we need to set up some "profiles" to correctly get the resources required in our pipeline.
+Snakemake provided some profile templates for different cluster environments at [here](https://github.com/Snakemake-Profiles).

+### Run on pbs-torque

+A template profile for pbs-torque environment is provided under `profiles/pbs-torque/`.
+You might need to adjust the parameters such as cores and jobs in profile to fit into your cluster configuration.
+To run CNVPipe on pbs-torque cluster

+    snakemake --use-conda --conda-frontend mamba --conda-prefix /a/directory/where/you/store/conda/env/of/softwares --profile profiles/pbs-torque --directory /your/working/directory